 How is Hypertension Diagnosed?

 Hypertension is checked after taking several readings of your blood pressure through the BP apparatus.
-The reading of blood pressure is given in two numbers of mm hg.
-The upper number is systolic pressure which measures pressure in the arteries when heartbeats.
-The lower number is diastolic pressure, which measures pressure in the arteries between beats.
+The reading is given in two numbers of mm hg.
+The upper number is systolic pressure which measures pressure in the arteries when the heart beats.
+The lower number is diastolic pressure, which measures the pressure in the arteries between the beats.

 |Reading||Blood pressure category|

 |120/80||Normal Blood Pressure|

 |130/80||Elevated Blood pressure|

 |140/90||Stage 1 Hypertension|

 |Over 180/ Over 100||Hypertensive crisis|

 No permanent cure for hypertension exists, but you can control it through medication and lifestyle changes.